CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-Multimedia redirection for Azure virtual desktop.md

    ![ws name.](../Azure-Virtual-Desktop-v3/media/remote.png)

-1. The AVD dashboard will launch, then double-click on the Teams application to access it.
+1. The AVD desktop client will launch, then double-click on the Teams application to access it.

    ![ws name.](media/teams12.png)